 4. If you do see anything of the sort, click on the "Update" button adjacent to it.
 That's it for this solution.
 On to the next one!

-There’s no 100% guarantee that updating your Mac’s trackpad firmware will fix it but don’t worry.
-This stubborn issue will not get the best of you; not with the solutions you’re being given right now.
+No 100% guarantee updating your Mac's trackpad firmware will fix it but don't worry.
+This stubborn issue will not get the best of you; not with the solutions you're being given right now.

 1. Turn off your MacBook by shutting it down.

-2. Remove the power form your MacBook by unplugging the power adaptor.
+2. Remove the power from your MacBook by unplugging the power adaptor.

 3. For this next part, you have to be careful.
 Open up the Mac with firm but dainty fingers and remove the battery.